 Choose to Forgive

-INTRO: I wrote this poem at a time when I felt stuck in life.
-Challenges from my troubled upbringing were proving difficult to get unstuck from the mud of my past.
+I wrote this poem at a time when I felt stuck in life.
+Challenges from my troubled upbringing were proving difficult to get unstuck from.
+It was like being stuck in the mud.
 I was reaping the results of ignorant bad decisions that I had made over the years.
 It is easy to say, ‘I forgive you.’
-But it was gaining the knowledge of the ‘why’ and ‘how’ of forgiveness that was equipping me to finally move out of, and on from the quagmire of my past life experiences.
+But it was gaining the knowledge of the ‘why’ and ‘how’ of forgiveness that equipped me to finally move out of, and on from the quagmire of my past life experiences.
 Beverley Joy

 Have you ever cried “I’ll never forgive my